 Copayments and Benefits

 Knowing how much your copay is is important, but knowing what benefits and drugs it covers is almost more important.
 Make sure the services you need and the drugs you take are covered under your plan at a copay that makes sense for you.
-As long as your copay is applied to your in-network deductible it’s going to help you reach your annual deductible faster, so higher copays come second to whether or not the services you need are covered by copays in the first place.
+If a copay is applied to your in-network deductible or maximum, it’s going to help you reach your annual deductible or maximum faster.

 Copayments and Networks

-If you use covered in-network services subject to a copay you’ll only pay that fixed amount and the amount you pay goes toward your deductible and maximum.
+If you use covered in-network services subject to a copay you’ll only pay that fixed amount and the amount you pay in some cases goes towards your maximum (see details above).
 If you shop out-of-network your plan may have different rules for the amounts it will pay, if any.

-Out-of-network copays and balance billing won’t count toward your deductible or out-of-pocket maximum.
+Out-of-network copays and balance billing won’t count toward your deductible or in-network out-of-pocket maximum.